 Once the stuffing is layered, start rolling.
 Do not roll super tight or we will lose some of our tasty cheese stuffing.
 Once it’s rolled up, use some kitchen twine to secure the loin.
-Space the twine out every 2 inches.
+Space the twine out every 2 inches (5 cm).

-Set up your grill up for indirect heat at 300° degrees.
+Prepare grill for medium-low indirect heat, about 300°F (150°F).
 Add some pecan wood chunks for smoke (Any hard fruit wood will work).
 Once the grill is up to temp, coat the exterior of the rolled loin with Stubb’s Chicken Spice Rub.
 Don’t be shy, this is a good size piece of meat and will take on a lot of rub.

 Place the loin on the unlit side of the grill and cook about 60 minutes.
 Start monitoring the internal temperature after an hour.
 Once internal temperature reaches 140°F ( 60°C) it is done.
 Remove from the heat and wrap tightly with foil.
 The internal temp will continue to rise, approximately 5 more degrees.
 Let rest 20 minutes.
 Slice into 3/4-inch (1 1/2-cm) thick pieces and drizzle with juices from the foil.
 You should see a small pink ring near the outer edge of the loin.
 This is the “smoke ring” which adds great smoke flavor.
 Serve immediately.